+Equation 15

 CI = 1-BR3×EER-LHV×XER,heat×ESE,heat-LHV×XER,elec×ESE,elec = 1-BR3×EER-CI,MBBM

+Where;

-- CI; specific GHG emissions of a material arising from incineration with energy recovery in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2e/kg]
+CI means the specific GHG emissions of a material arising from incineration with energy recovery in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2eq/kg]

-- CI,MBBM; specific GHG emissions related to the credit obtainable by an energy recovery process calculated per MBBM for energy in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2e/kg]
+CI,MBBM means the specific GHG emissions related to the credit obtainable by an energy recovery process calculated per MBBM for energy in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2eq/kg]

-- B: Allocation factor of energy recovery processes.
+B means the allocation factor of energy recovery processes.

-- R3; Proportion of the material in the product that is used for energy recovery at EoL.
+R3 means the proportion of the material in the product that is used for energy recovery at EoL.

-- EER; Specific emissions and resources consumed (per unit of analysis) arising from the energy recovery process (e.g. incineration with energy recovery, landfill with energy recovery, …). [kgCO2e/kg]
+EER means the specific emissions and resources consumed (per unit of analysis) arising from the energy recovery process (e.g. incineration with energy recovery, landfill with energy recovery, …). [kgCO2eq/kg]